 My feelings about Milano have changed greatly over the course of time.
 The first time that I visited this Italian city, I didn’t like it very much.
-But, being one of only a handful of cities in Italy which has direct flights linking it to New York, I ended up returning, more than once.
+But, being one of only a handful of cities in Italy that has direct flights linking it to New York, I ended up returning, more than once.
 And each time, I enjoyed myself more than the last.
-Now, I look forward to my time spent in this exciting, and yes – beautiful Italian city.
+Now, I look forward to my time spent in this exciting, and yes, beautiful Italian city!

 On this trip, like the last, I stayed at City Residence Milano.
-This is a B&B in the Degranino area of the city, close to the Porta Garibaldi train station.
+This is a B&B in the Derganino area of the city, close to the Porta Garibaldi Train Station.
 The Residence consists of fully equipped apartments, some with one bedroom lofts, others all on one floor.
-Again, I booked this via booking.com.In doing some research about the city of Milano, I read about the Cimitero Monumentale, or the Monumental Cemetery, which was located close to where I was staying.
-So, I decided to make that my major destination, for Day One.
+Again, I booked this via Booking.com.

-Some of Milano’s most notable citizens are buried in the Famedio, among whom are included the singer/actor Vincenzo Jannacci and the actress Franca Pia Rame.
+Some of Milano’s most notable citizens are buried in the Famedio, among whom are included the singer and actor, Vincenzo Jannacci, and the actress, Franca Pia Rame.

-Once you step outside, you see the tombs which give the place it’s name — “Monumental”.
+Once you step outside, you see the tombs that give the place its name — “Monumental.”

-The Mausoleum of Antonio Bernocchi is by Giannino Castiglioni and is a towering piece of art that could have kept me occupied for hours, studying it’s small, ornate carved figures, which rise all of the way to the very top.
+The Mausoleum of Antonio Bernocchi is by Giannino Castiglioni, and is a towering piece of art that could have kept me occupied for hours, studying its small, ornately carved figures, which rise all of the way to the very top.
 It’s amazing!

 The tomb of Verdi was a highlight for me!